GOVTNZ/web-standards/guidance/assessment/tests/a11y/lists.md

 #### How to test

-1. Scan the page you’re testing for content presented as a list of items.
+1. Scan the page you're testing for content presented as a list of items.

 2. Open the Web Developer extension and select 'Outline', and 'Outline Block level elements'.
 This will show you, among other things, all the headings, lists and tables on the page.
 It will also indicate which tag, e.g. `<ul>`, has been used to mark up each element.